rocket-pool/docs.rocketpool.net/docs/developers/usage/go/go.md

 // You'll have to retrieve this key for your user in your system var privateKey *ecdsa.PrivateKey

-// 1 for Mainnet, but insert your chain ID of choice here (e.g. 5 for Goerli) chainID := big.NewInt(1)
+// 1 for Mainnet, but insert your chain ID of choice here (e.g. 5 for Holesky) chainID := big.NewInt(1)
 ```